mlggg/iotca2/README.md

 Please create 2 empty folder name as 'images' in living room and baby room to store your iamges

 The dash board used is an edited version of Pixel Admin Lite, library files can be found @https://wrappixel.com/templates/pixel-admin-lite/

+Please check out the documentation saved in MicroSoft Word in order to create your own Smart Home.